vietcalls99/Asterisk-AI-Voice-Agent/docs/LOCAL_PROFILES.md

 ### Profile: `local-core` (recommended default)

-Use when you want “fully local” call handling with the default stack:
+Use when you want “fully local” call handling with a predictable, smaller stack:

 - STT: Vosk
-- LLM: llama.cpp (GGUF)
+- LLM: llama.cpp (GGUF) (e.g., Phi-3-mini)
 - TTS: Piper
 - No Sherpa, no Kokoro, no embedded Kroko